 This research includes the first biological activity and phytochemical studies on S. pseudograminifolia Hub.-Mor. growing in Sivas province of Türkiye.
 The main constituents of the essential oil derived from S. pseudograminifolia were hexadecanoic acid (30.2%), linalool (15.6%), and dodecanoic acid (10.9%).
-The MSD-SPME method revealed that (Z)-3hexenal (34.0%), 2-ethyl hexanol (3.2%), 6-methyl-1-octanol (4.3%), 4-methyl-(2E) undecene (3.6%), and linalool (3.1%) were were the major volatile components in the leaves of S. pseudograminifolia.
-Similarly, (Z)-3-hexenal (29.1%), hexanol (7.7%), linalool (5%), and hexanal (4.4%) were identified as the main volatile components in the flowers.
+The MSD-SPME method revealed that (Z)-3-hexenal (34.0%), 2ethyl hexanol (3.2%), 6-methyl-1-octanol (4.3%), 4-methyl-(2E) undecene (3.6%), and linalool (3.1%) were were the major volatile components in the leaves of S. pseudograminifolia.
+Similarly, (Z)-3-hexenal (29.1%), hexanol (7.7%), linalool (5%) and hexanal (4.4%) were identified as the main volatile components in the flowers.
 Non-adecanoic (21.9%) and hexadecanoic (20.8%) acids were found as fatty acids in S. pseudograminifolia.
 The aqueous and methanol extracts exhibited a significant concentration of chlorogenic acid.
 The highest TEAC values were determined for essential oil and aqueous extract.
-The methanol extract of S. pseudograminifolia exhibited the highest levels of $\beta$ -carotene peroxidation inhibition, and the aqueous extract exhibited the highest levels free radical scavenging potential.
+The aqueous extract of S. pseudograminifolia exhibited the highest levels of mM, peroxidation inhibition and free radical scavenging potential.
+This may be attributed to the higher amount and number of phenolic compounds in the aqueus extract.
 The plant's ability to inhibit $\alpha$ -amylase enzyme is insufficient.
-The elucidation of the phytochemical content and bioactivity potential of S. pseudograminifolia extracts supports their potential use in further pharmacological studies and contributes to the growing knowledge on underexplored endemic flora.